Fostering unaccompanied asylum seeking and refugee children cover

 Fostering unaccompanied asylum seeking and refugee children eBook only

 Unaccompanied asylum-seeking and refugee children have survived the consequences of conflict and persecution – trauma, injury, pain, loss and separation.
 Once in the UK, local authorities have a duty to look after these vulnerable children to the same standards as any other looked after child, with an increasing number being placed in foster care.
-To help prepare them for the complex task of looking after these children, foster carers need formal training to give them additional understanding and skills to add to their existing experience and commitment.
+To help prepare them for the complex task of looking after these children, foster carers need formal training to give them additional understanding and skills to add to their existing experience.

 This training course provides a comprehensive introduction to the issues.
 Agencies can use it to train experienced foster carers who have successfully completed foster carer preparation.
 The course is designed to cover two days, and will familiarise carers with the issues surrounding the children’s situation and the reality of looking after unaccompanied asylum-seeking and refugee children.